 Our trustees and staff are highly experienced in the areas of psychology, law and social policy, providing a solid basis for our interdisciplinary endeavour

-Jane Herlihy is the Executive Director of CSEL.
-She is a Chartered Consultant Clinical Psychologist and has been writing and conducting research into the decision making process in refugee status claims since 2000.
+Jane Herlihy is a Chartered Consultant Clinical Psychologist and has been writing and conducting research into the decision making process in refugee status claims since 2000.

 She worked briefly part time at the Medical Foundation for the Care of Victims of Torture between 2000 and 2001 and then from 2001 to 2005 at the Refugee Service of the Traumatic Stress Clinic, a centre for asylum seekers and refugees experiencing difficulties following traumatic experiences.
 She currently has a part time clinical role at the Trauma Clinic in London.
 She is an Honorary Lecturer at University College, London and an Associate Member of the International Association of Refugee Law Judges.
 Jane has been publishing on psychology and refugees since 2002 and is an Associate Editor of the European Journal of Psychotraumatology.

 Zoe Given-Wilson is the child researcher for CSEL and is investigating psychological and developmental issues pertinent to decision making in young people's refugee status claims.
 She is a clinical psychologist and has both research and clinical experience working with children from a range of cultures and backgrounds.